npmcdn-to-unpkg-bot/streamup-open/README.md

 ## Contributors

-Thanks to the friends from [Youthoughts](http://Youthoughts.com/) for a lot help provided.
+Thanks to the friends from [Youthoughts](http://Youthoughts.com/) for a lot help provided and encouragement.

 and Thanks to all [contributors](https://github.com/richard457/streamup-open/graphs/contributors) that are helping or helped to make StreamUpBox better.